 In March 2020, the World Health Organization declared the outbreak of a novel coronavirus (COVID-19) as a pandemic which continues to spread throughout the United States and the world.
 We are currently monitoring the outbreak of COVID-19 and the related business and travel restrictions and changes to behavior intended to reduce its spread.
-All of our Chinese facilities were temporarily closed for a period of time.
+All our Chinese facilities were temporarily closed for a period.
 Most of these facilities have been reopened.
 Depending on the progression of the outbreak, our ability to obtain necessary supplies and ship finished products to customers may be partly or completely disrupted globally.
 Also, our ability to maintain appropriate labor levels could be disrupted.
 If the coronavirus continues to progress, it could have a material negative impact on our results of operations and cash flow, in addition to the impact on its employees.
+Toughbuilt Industries, Inc., need to develop new strategies, new practices, different methods and tools to succeed in this process.
+In order to get out of this process with damages, the company need to create a roadmap and act in line with their own strategy.
+At the end of this process, it is expected that digital business models and automation will no longer be among the targets of industrial organizations, but among their obligations.
 We have concluded that while it is reasonably possible that the virus could have a negative impact on the results of operations, the specific impact is not readily determinable as of the date of these consolidated financial statements.
 The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.